lmdbjava/benchmarks/results/20160710/README.md

 the fastest performance of the four tested LSM combinations above, 1M will be used as the batch size in later tests.

-While on the issue of LSM batch sizes, original tests found that RocksDB failed with insufficient file handles when using large batch sizes.
+While on the issue of LSM batch sizes, our original tests found that RocksDB failed with insufficient file handles when using large batch sizes.
 This was overcome with the `nofile` adjustment mentioned earlier.
 It is therefore important to consider the impact of LSM-based implementations on servers with file handle constraints.
 Such constraints may be related to memory, competing uses (eg network connections) or security policies (eg a shared server with lower per-user file handle limits).

 One limitation of this report is it only measures the time taken for the client thread to complete a given read or write workload.
 The LSM-based implementations